Everything We Know About ‘The Office’ Revival, 'The Paper'

 Few shows have had a cultural footprint like “The Office.”
 The hit comedy series, which launched the careers of Steve Carell, John Krasinski, Mindy Kaling, and others, ran from 2005 to 2013, earning five Emmys and 42 nominations.
 Despite the series finale airing more than 10 years ago, the NBC workplace comedy is still one of the most-watched series thanks to its constant rotation on streaming services.
 (It first landed on Netflix and now lives on Peacock, its exclusive home since 2021.)

 It’s not surprising executives are looking to scratch that “Office” itch with something new.
-After multiple failed reboot and spinoff attempts, a reported revival from original showrunner Greg Daniels is currently in development, with the first cast members announced and plans to film later this year.
-Here is everything we know about “The Office” revival.
+After multiple failed reboot and spinoff attempts, a revival series, titled “The Paper” from original showrunner Greg Daniels is set to premiere on Peacock this September.

 JUMP TO